pungtas/DApps.tyron/FUNGIBLE_TOKENS/SSIDOLLAR/README.md

-# Self-Sovereign Identity Dollar
+# Self-Sovereign Identity Dollar (S$I)

 ## I. Summary

-The Self-Sovereign Identity Dollar (SSI Dollar, $SI) is a stablecoin, 100% decentralized and compatible with the Zilliqa fungible token standard (ZRC2), which is equivalent to one US dollar (USD).
-On the Zilliqa platform, such parity is represented as follows:
+The Self-Sovereign Identity Dollar (S$I, SSI Dollar) is a multichain stablecoin that is 100% decentralised and compatible with fungible token standards such as ZRC2.
+It is equivalent to one Singapore dollar (S$, SGD).
+On the Zilliqa blockchain, this parity is represented as follows:

 ```
-1.0 $SI = 1.0 zUSDT
+1.0 S$I = 1.0 X$GD
 ```

+The [StraitsX Singapore Dollar (XSGD)](https://www.straitsx.com/xsgd) is a multichain token that is regulated by the Monetary Authority of Singapore.

-You can get an $SI loan by locking your assets (over-collateralization) while keeping ownership of them.
+You can get an S$I loan by locking your assets (over-collateralization) while keeping ownership of them.

-Supported collaterals are:

-- ZIL

-You can also swap from other stablecoins, such as zUSDT, to $SI.
+You can also swap from other stablecoins, or lock them in vaults.

-SSI dollars can also come into existence through the transmutation of TYRON, which decreases the token supply.
-In this case, whenever you mint $SI, TYRON with the same value is burned.
+SSI dollars can also come into existence through the transmutation of $TYRON, which decreases the token supply.
+In this case, whenever you mint S$I, $TYRON tokens with the same value are burned.

-The exchange rate to transmute TYRON into $SI gets read in real-time from the TYRON/$SI liquidity pair of Governing & Profit-Sharing Community (Community DApp).
+The exchange rate to transmute $TYRON into S$I gets read in real-time from the $TYRON S$I liquidity pair of the Governing & Profit-Sharing Community (Community.ssi).

-Rewards to the Community DApp get distributed to its participants by depositing them into the TYRON and $SI liquidity pools.
-Community participants can accrue their earnings by removing liquidity.
+Rewards to Community.ssi get distributed to its participants by depositing them into community xWALLETS.

-The SSI Dollar decentralized application allows $SI to be managed, tracked, owned, and traded peer-to-peer via wallets or exchanges, thanks to the ZRC-2 interface.
+The SSI Dollar decentralized application allows S$I to be managed, tracked, owned, and traded peer-to-peer via wallets or exchanges, thanks to the ZRC-2 interface.

 ## II.
 Motivation